A class of warped filter bank frames tailored to non-linear frequency scales: Warped filter banks

+with the change of variable $\xi = \Phi^{-1}(\tau + m)$, we can see that decay (smoothness) of $\theta$ implies smoothness (decay) for the elements of $\mathcal G(\Phi,\theta,\mathbf a)$, provided that $\Phi$ is smooth enough as well.
+This behavior is crucial for the construction of systems with good time-frequency localization and in fact central for the results presented in~\cite{bahowi14}, where the above Fourier integrals are studied in more detail.

-To conclude this section we give some examples of warping functions that are of particular interest, as they encompass important frequency scales.
-In Proposition \ref{prop:warpingfunctions} at the end of this section, we show that the presented examples indeed define warping functions in the sense of Definition \ref{def:warpfun}.
+We now provide some examples of warping functions that are of particular interest, e.g., because they encompass important frequency scales.
+In Proposition \ref{pro:warpingfunctions} at the end of this section, we show that the presented examples indeed define warping functions in the sense of Definition \ref{def:warpfun}.
+Some instances of the warping functions in the following examples can be seen in Figure \ref{fig:warpingfuncts}.

-\begin{example}[Wavelets] Choosing $F=\log$, with $D=\RR^+$ leads to a system of the form
+{ \begin{example}[Wavelets] Choosing $\Phi=\log$, with $D=\RR^+$ leads to a system of the form